Careers Information for Foundation Doctors

 Once you have made your choice it would be sensible to have a Plan B. This does not indicate a lack of commitment; it does indicate a methodical and pragmatic approach.

-- The UK Foundation Programme Office has produced a careers leaflet ‘Planning Your Medical Career - A practical guide’.
+- The UK Foundation Programme Office has produced careers guidance on their website

-- The Deanery careers webpages for further information and sources of help.
+- The Career Planning Support webpages for further information and sources of help.

 - The Deanery's Postgraduate (Specialty) Schools websites.